yoGhastly/poimandres-obsidian/README.md

 ![](dark.png)

 **A port of the popular Poimandres code editor theme to Obsidian.
-Enjoy a familiar and beautiful dark theme for your knowledge base!**
+Enjoy a familiar and beautiful dark theme for your knowledge base!
+(NOTE: This is a work in progress)**

 ## Features